 I wish I was strong enough to solve it for you, but I can’t.
 All I can do is give you a place to rest your head.
 My only way to help is to pet you until you’re calm.
-I can kiss your soft little girl lips and tell you, “Daddy, loves you.”
+I can kiss your soft little girl’s lips and tell you, “Daddy loves you.”

 You’re my little girl, and I’ll hold you close.
 I’ll hurt you when you need to hurt; I’ll be gentle when you need my love.
 I’ll make the tough decisions when you’re overwhelmed.
 I’ll sweat so you can be cool.
 I’ll freeze so you can be warm.
-I’ll breathe into your mouth so you don’t drown.
+I’ll breathe into your mouth, so you don’t drown.
 I promise you that I won’t give up.
-Dump your pain onto my back until it breaks, and somehow, some way, I’ll find away to keep going.
-Sinking deeper into the quicksand, I’ll pull us both out.
+Dump your pain onto my back until it breaks, and somehow, someway, I’ll find a way to keep going.
+Sinking more in-depth into the quicksand, I’ll pull us both out.
 I’ll climb, and climb, and climb, carrying your weight.
-All there is in me is fight.
-All I know is that I love you and this is who I have to be.
+All there is in me is the fight.
+All I know is that I love you, and this is who I have to be.
 Anything less is dishonest.
 Anything less.
 I wouldn’t be a daddy.